socketplane/socketplane/README.md

 ## SocketPlane Technology Preview

 This early release is just a peek at some of the things we are working on and releasing to the community as open source.
-In order to manipulate Docker we needed to use a temporary wrapper until the upstream Docker work for drivers and plugins are complete.
-There is a `socketplane` command that is used as a front-end to the `docker` CLI commands.
-This is what enables us send hooks to the SocketPlane Daemon.
+As we are working upstream with the Docker community to bring in native support for network driver/plugin/extensions, we received a number of request to try the proposed socketplane solution with existing Docker versions.
+Hence we came up with a temporary wrapper command : `socketplane` that is used as a front-end to the `docker` CLI commands.
+This enables us to send hooks to the SocketPlane Daemon.

 In this release we support the following features: